Privacy Act 2020

 You could also call this:

-If you appeal a compliance notice, the Chairperson can pause all or part of it until your appeal is decided.
-They will do this if they think it’s necessary and fair.
+If you get a compliance notice, the Chairperson can make an order to stop it until your appeal is decided.
+They can do this if they think it is necessary and fair.
+You can then apply to the High Court to change or cancel this order.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.